VarunSAthreya/DiscordBot_demo/README.md

 # DiscordBot Demo

-A Simple Discord bot to make an Announcements or Kick/Ban a user!
+A Simple Discord bot to make Announcements or Kick/Ban a user!

 Created using **[Discord.JS](https://discord.js.org/#/)** module